barzan/dbseer/README.md

 ***3.4.
 Setting the statistical package***

 DBSeer can work with either MATLAB or Octave for its statistical operations.
-You can specify the statistical package that you want DBSeer to use in a configuration file in INI format.
+You can specify the statistical package that you want DBSeer to use in a configuration file (on your client) in INI format.

 The 'dbseer.ini' configuration file should have the following format: